microsoft/PowerApps-Samples/cds/orgsvc/C#/RetrieveValidTransitions/README.md

 ## What this sample does

-The `GetValidStatusOptions` method is intended to be used in a scenario where it contains data that returns valid status option transitions regardless of whether state transitions are enabled for the entity.
+The `GetValidStatusOptions` method is intended to be used in a scenario where it contains data that returns valid status option transitions regardless of whether state transitions are enabled for the table.

 ## How this sample works